 I am a Senior Software Engineer and Research Associate at QIMR Berghofer Medical Research Institute, Australia.
-After a 15 year career in Software Engineering I undertook a PhD in Computational Neuroscience from the University of New South Wales (2013).
-This was followed by further post-doctoral training in Mathematical Neuroscience at the University of Pittsburgh (2013-2016).
+After a 15 year career in Software Engineering I undertook a PhD in Computational Neuroscience from the University of New South Wales (2013) followed by further post-doctoral training in Mathematical Neuroscience at the University of Pittsburgh (2013-2016).
 My undergraduate training spans both Computer Science and Psychology.
 I am interested in how pattern formation in neural systems relates to perception and behaviour.
-My research has been applied to the illusory patterns that are perceived in stroboscopic flicker; and travelling waves of neural activity in the cerebral cortex.
+My research has been applied to the illusory geometric patterns that can be seen in stroboscopic flicker and the putative role of travelling waves of neural activity in the motor control and vision.
 I am currently Joint Project Leader of the Brain Dynamics Toolbox. http://www.bdtoolbox.org

 QualificationsPhD, University of New South Wales (2013)

 BSc (hons) Psychology, University of Sydney (2007)

 BSc (hons) Computer Science, University of Sydney (1994)

 BSc Mathematical Science, University of Adelaide (1989)